 Q&A with Mike

 Mike started his career in finance at the Chicago based loyalty startup, Belly.
 While there, he was given the opportunity to work closely with the analytics team, sparking his interest in data.
-After Belly, Mike made the move out West to join Acorns, leading the analytics team for 2 years before getting the opportunity to bring a more data driven approach to the Growth team.
-Mike has been the Director of Growth since June 2017.
+After Belly, Mike made the move out West to join Acorns, leading the analytics team for 2 years before getting the opportunity to bring a more data-driven approach to the Growth team.
+Mike was Director of Growth since June 2017.

 Read Mike’s blog: “A Day in the Life of a Growth Marketer.”

 In your own words, tell us about the app that you manage?

 Acorns is one of the most disruptive fintech apps in the investment space.
 In an increasingly cash-less society, our micro-investing platform helps users save their spare change and invest it automatically.

 Acorns monitors your bank account and automatically invests the change from your daily purchases.
 For example, if you buy a coffee for $1.75, Acorns will round up to $2.00 and automatically invest $.25.
 From Acorns mighty oaks do grow!

 How did you get started in mobile marketing?

 I’ve always been fascinated by data and bringing a more data driven approach to all facets of the business.
 After managing the analytics team at Acorns for two years, I was presented an opportunity to bring my skills over to the growth team.
 I knew immediately it was a perfect fit and I’ve had the privilege of working on growth and user acquisition ever since.